Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 marketplace developments, asset fees, and financial situations.
 These insights resource in developing knowledgeable investment techniques and hazard control plans.

-* Natural Language Processing (NLP): NLP strategies examine text-based facts, which include financial information articles and reviews, to extract sentiment and insights that have an effect on market tendencies.
+* Natural Language Processing (NLP):NLP strategies examine text-based facts, which include financial information articles and reviews, to extract sentiment and insights that have an effect on market tendencies.
 This facts publications investment decisions.